hackerschoice/gsocket/examples/user-shell/README.md

 Backdoor ALICE so that MALLORY can access ALICE remotely (without tampering with the firewall, NAT or router settings) and without superuser priviledges (root).

 **Solution**
-Start gs-netcat from ALICE's *~/.profile* and to so secretly without ALICE noticing.
+Start gs-netcat from ALICE's *~/.profile* and do so secretly and silently (without ALICE noticing).

 On "ALICE" add the following line to the end of *~/.profile*.
 This will start the gs-netcat backdoor every time that ALICE logs in.
 The gs-netcat process is hidden as *-bash* and shows up as *-bash* in the process list.